 Today, however, there are 10 main Dialects in China, and each one has several sub-dialects.

-Mandarin or Putonghua, the spoken dialect of most north and southwest of China.
+Mandarin Dialect or Putonghua, is the spoken dialect of most of north and southwest China.

 Jin, the dialect of Shanxi Province and nearby regions.